accellera-official/systemc.org/docs/overview/uvm-systemc-faq.md

 ## Does UVM-SystemC support constrained randomization?

-While the previous version of UVM-SystemC (beta2) did not contain a constraint solver for randomization, the current release does now support randomization and constraints.
+The UVM-SystemC proof-of-concept implementation does not contain a constraint solver for randomization.
+Instead, an add-on library for randomization and constraints is required, such as CRAVE.

 ## Where can I find UVM-SystemC examples?